ying-css/optiga-trust-m-explorer/User Guide.md

 This section shows to use OpenSSL libraries to generate random number based on Encoding type hex or base64  with indicated number of bytes to be generated.

-Open the OpenSSL-Engine In Main
+Open the OpenSSL-Provider In Main

 Select "RNG".